Adolfi/10k-frontend/README.md

 Work in progress for 10k Frontend applikation.

 ## Deployment
-10k.adolfi.dev is assigned to the folder /deploy so this folder should contain a static website.
+10k.adolfi.dev is assigned to the deploy branch which expects a static website.